SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 The **SEND_WORKITEM_TO_EM** method will send the purchase requisition workitems to  SAP Event Mesh when the background job is executed.

-### 8. Adjust the Code
+### 8. Adjust the Code of the ABAP Application

-1. Form the URI value to update in **CONNECT_TO_EM** method.
+1. Form the URI value to update it in the **CONNECT_TO_EM** method.
+This URI depends on wheather you are using a trail or enterprise account in SAP BTP.

-    - In case of the SAP BTP trial account with SAP Event Mesh default plan, then the URI value should be entered as '/messagingrest/v1/queues/PRApproval/messages' where **PRApproval** is your queue name.
+    - In case of a trial account, use SAP Event Mesh with the **default** plan.
+Then, the URI value would look like this: **/messagingrest/v1/queues/PRApproval/messages** where **PRApproval** is your queue name.

-    - In case of the SAP BTP enterprise account with SAP Event Mesh standard plan, if the namespace is "orgname/s4/t1" for your SAP Event Mesh instance and queue name is "PRApproval"(the queue name should be same as the one that you have entered, then
+    - In case of an enterprise account, use SAP Event Mesh with the **standard plan**.
+Then, the URI value would look like this: **/messagingrest/v1/queues/orgname%2Fs4%2Ft1%2FPRApproval/messages** where **orgname/s4/t1** is the namespace of the SAP Event Mesh service instance and **PRApproval** is the queue name.

-    URI value should be '/messagingrest/v1/queues/orgname%2Fs4%2Ft1%2FPRApproval/messages'
+        **Note**: The URI value should always have encoded the fully-qualified queue name.

-        **Note**: The URI value should always have encoded fully qualified queue name For example, if the fully qualified queue name is **orgname/s4/t1/PRApproval**, then the encoded FQQN will be **orgname%2Fs4%2Ft1%2FPRApproval**.
+        For example, if the fully-qualified queue name is **orgname/s4/t1/PRApproval**, then the encoded fully-qualified queue name will be **orgname%2Fs4%2Ft1%2FPRApproval**.

-    Copy the URI value.

 2. In your SAP S/4HANA system, open the **SE24** transaction and in the **Object Type** field, enter **ZCL_WFCUSEMSEND_TEAMSINT** and choose **Change**.

-3. Open the **CONNECT_TO_EM** method to update the URI value as copied in step 1.
+3. Open the **CONNECT_TO_EM** method to update the URI value as formed in step 1.

     ![Method](./images/s4/emconnecturi.png)

-4. Open the **CONSTRUCTOR** method to update the destination, OAuth Profile and OAuth configuration parameters.
+4. Open the **CONSTRUCTOR** method to update the destination, OAuth profile and OAuth configuration parameters.

-    - Copy the value for **dest_name** from **4.
-Create an RFC Destination in SAP S/4HANA**
+    - Replace the value for **dest_name** with the value of the destination name from step 2 of the **4.
+Create an RFC Destination in SAP S/4HANA** section.
+    - Replace the value for **auth_profile** with the value of the OAuth 2.0 client profile from step 2 of the **5.
+Configure The OAuth Profile** section.
-    - Copy the value for **auth_profile** and **auth_conf** from **5.
-Configure The OAuth Profile**.
+    - Replace the value for **auth_conf** with the value of the configuration name from step 2 of the **5.
+Configure The OAuth Profile** section.

     Your configuration should look like this:
     ![Constructor](./images/s4/35.png)

 5. Save and activate the class.

-### 9. Create Background Job
+### 9. Create the Background Job

 You will configure the **ZWFCUSEMSEND_TEAMSINT** report to run in the background every minute.
-This sends the newly created workitems from SAP S/4HANA system to SAP Event Mesh.
+This sends the newly created workitems from the SAP S/4HANA system to SAP Event Mesh.

 1. In your SAP S/4HANA system, open the **SM36** transaction and choose **Job Wizard** to create a new background job.
 ![SM36](./images/s4/37.png)